Regency Capital Management Inc. DE Invests $3.06 Million in Apple Inc. (NASDAQ:AAPL)

-Regency Capital Management Inc. DE bought a new position in shares of Apple Inc. (NASDAQ:AAPL) in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor bought 25,048 shares of the iPhone maker’s stock, valued at approximately $3,060,000.
-Apple makes up 3.2% of Regency Capital Management Inc. DE’s holdings, making the stock its 5th largest position.
+Regency Capital Management Inc. DE acquired a new stake in Apple Inc. (NASDAQ:AAPL) in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm acquired 25,048 shares of the iPhone maker’s stock, valued at approximately $3,060,000.
+Apple makes up 3.2% of Regency Capital Management Inc. DE’s investment portfolio, making the stock its 5th largest position.

-Other hedge funds have also modified their holdings of the company.
-Richard P Slaughter Associates Inc raised its stake in shares of Apple by 141.5% during the 1st quarter.
+Other institutional investors also recently added to or reduced their stakes in the company.
+Richard P Slaughter Associates Inc increased its position in Apple by 141.5% during the first quarter.
 Richard P Slaughter Associates Inc now owns 23,855 shares of the iPhone maker’s stock worth $2,913,000 after buying an additional 13,976 shares in the last quarter.
-Budros Ruhlin & Roe Inc. increased its position in Apple by 4.8% during the first quarter.
-Budros Ruhlin & Roe Inc. now owns 170,753 shares of the iPhone maker’s stock worth $20,858,000 after buying an additional 7,761 shares in the last quarter.
-Prosperity Planning Inc. increased its position in Apple by 324.9% during the first quarter.
-Prosperity Planning Inc. now owns 11,760 shares of the iPhone maker’s stock worth $1,436,000 after buying an additional 8,992 shares in the last quarter.
+Budros Ruhlin & Roe Inc. boosted its holdings in shares of Apple by 4.8% during the first quarter.
+Budros Ruhlin & Roe Inc. now owns 170,753 shares of the iPhone maker’s stock worth $20,858,000 after purchasing an additional 7,761 shares during the last quarter.
+Prosperity Planning Inc. boosted its holdings in shares of Apple by 324.9% during the first quarter.
+Prosperity Planning Inc. now owns 11,760 shares of the iPhone maker’s stock worth $1,436,000 after purchasing an additional 8,992 shares during the last quarter.
 Saratoga Research & Investment Management boosted its holdings in shares of Apple by 0.4% during the first quarter.
 Saratoga Research & Investment Management now owns 687,726 shares of the iPhone maker’s stock worth $84,006,000 after purchasing an additional 2,830 shares during the last quarter.
 Finally, Gill Capital Partners LLC boosted its holdings in shares of Apple by 13.5% during the first quarter.
 Gill Capital Partners LLC now owns 10,011 shares of the iPhone maker’s stock worth $1,223,000 after purchasing an additional 1,188 shares during the last quarter.
-56.20% of the stock is owned by institutional investors and hedge funds.
+56.20% of the stock is owned by institutional investors.

-Several equities research analysts have recently issued reports on AAPL shares.
-The Goldman Sachs Group set a $140.00 price objective on Apple in a report on Wednesday.
+A number of brokerages recently weighed in on AAPL.
+UBS Group lifted their target price on Apple from $166.00 to $175.00 and gave the company a “buy” rating in a report on Wednesday.
+Raymond James lifted their target price on Apple from $160.00 to $185.00 and gave the company an “outperform” rating in a report on Thursday, April 29th.
 Morgan Stanley lifted their target price on Apple from $166.00 to $168.00 and gave the company an “overweight” rating in a report on Wednesday.
-Sanford C. Bernstein set a $132.00 target price on Apple in a report on Wednesday.
-Jefferies Financial Group lifted their target price on Apple from $160.00 to $175.00 and gave the company a “buy” rating in a report on Thursday, April 29th.
-Finally, Oppenheimer lifted their target price on Apple from $160.00 to $165.00 and gave the company an “outperform” rating in a report on Wednesday.
-Two equities research analysts have rated the stock with a sell rating, seven have given a hold rating and twenty-six have given a buy rating to the stock.
+Deutsche Bank Aktiengesellschaft lifted their target price on Apple from $165.00 to $175.00 and gave the company a “buy” rating in a report on Wednesday.
+Finally, DA Davidson lifted their target price on Apple from $167.00 to $175.00 and gave the company a “buy” rating in a report on Wednesday.
+Two equities research analysts have rated the stock with a sell rating, seven have given a hold rating and twenty-six have assigned a buy rating to the company’s stock.
 Apple currently has a consensus rating of “Buy” and an average target price of $156.06.

 Shares of NASDAQ AAPL opened at $144.98 on Thursday.
 The company has a debt-to-equity ratio of 1.57, a quick ratio of 1.09 and a current ratio of 1.14.
 The business’s 50 day simple moving average is $135.27.
 The firm has a market capitalization of $2.42 trillion, a P/E ratio of 32.54, a PEG ratio of 2.27 and a beta of 1.21.
 Apple Inc. has a 12-month low of $93.71 and a 12-month high of $150.00.